escreven/liveimport/doc/tips.rst

 Tips
 ----

-While LiveImport does not require executed and registered import statements to be identical, the results of reloading may be surprising if they are not.
+While the LiveImport API does not require executed and registered import statements to be strictly identical, the results of reloading may be surprising if they are not.
 Since the ``%%liveimport`` cell magic both executes and registers import statements, it naturally ensures that identity.

 If you choose to use `register()`:func: in a notebook instead of relying on cell magic or you are using LiveImport outside a notbook, the recommended